awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Critical stability enhancements**

-1. Fixed a bug whereby a reader DB instance might temporarily use stale data\.
+1. Fixed a bug in which a reader DB instance might temporarily use stale data\.
 This could lead to wrong results such as too few or too many rows\.
 This error is not persisted on storage, and will clear when the database page containing the row has been evicted from cache\.
 This can happen when the primary DB instance enters a transaction snapshot overflow due to having more than 64 subtransactions in a single transaction\.
 Applications susceptible to this bug include those that use SQL savepoints or PostgreSQL exception handlers with more than 64 subtransactions in the top transaction\.

 **High priority stability enhancements**